xpapag/GetCleanData/README.md

 (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-The data can be found in the repo as a dataset.zip file.
 You can download the data here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

-Alternatively, for your convenience, you can find the same dataset as a zip file in the repo.
+Alternatively, for your convenience, you can find the same dataset as a dataset.zip file in the repo.
 You only need to download and uncompress the data in your current working directory before running the script.
 The code assumes that a "UCI HAR Dataset" folder has been successfully created under your current working directory.

 ### The tidy data set